krathalan/wtwitch/README.md

 > `$ man -l wtwitch.1`

 ## Bugs and feature requests
+If you are reporting a bug, please attach a debug log.

+To start wtwitch in debug mode, set the environment variable WTWITCH_DEBUG=on.
+You should also redirect all output to a log file.
+You can run wtwitch in debug mode in a one-off command like so:

+> `$ WTWITCH_DEBUG=on wtwitch [command] &> debug.log`

-To take a debug log with wtwitch, append "`-d &> debug.log`" to your command (e.g. `wtwitch -g 'destiny 2' -d &> debug.log`).
-Then paste the contents of the `debug.log` file to your favorite paste service (e.g. https://paste.sr.ht/) and provide a link in your report.
+Then paste/upload the contents of the `debug.log` file to your favorite paste service (e.g. https://paste.sr.ht/) and provide a link in your report.

 Please file feature requests and report any bugs at: https://todo.sr.ht/~krathalan/wtwitch